 Tattoos and body piercings

 Employers may wish to promote a certain image through their workers which they believe reflects the ethos of their organisations.
-Sometimes this can mean that they ask workers to remove piercings or cover tattoos while at work.
-Employers may believe they have a reasonable business reason for this especially when employees are dealing with customers.
-However, employers should carefully consider the reason behind the rule as they should have sound business reasons for requiring these dress codes.
+Sometimes this can mean that they ask workers to remove piercings or cover tattoos while at work, especially when dealing with customers.
 If an employer does decide to adopt a dress code or appearance code it should be written down in a policy which should be communicated to all staff so they understand what standards are expected from them.
 Some employers have started to reconsider their strict "no tattoo" policies following media reports and online petitions.